welmoed505/thesis-bat-sound-classifiers/README.md

 # Training_pipeline_passt_effnet.py
-Trains and evaluates Passt and EfficientNet with a kfold and gridsearch
+Trains and evaluates Passt and EfficientNet with a kfold and gridsearch -- model can be "effnet" or "passt" depending on which model you want to train -- dataset can be "with_IPI" or "IPI_removed" depending on which dataset version you want to use

-# -- model can be "effnet" or "passt" depending on which model you want to train
+# Heldout_test.py
-# -- dataset can be "with_IPI" or "IPI_removed" depending on which dataset version you want to use
+Trains efficientNet and PaSST without kfold or gridsearch while withholding the same testset